Legio VI Ferrata

 Legio VI Ferrata ("Sixth Ironclad Legion") was a legion of the Imperial Roman army.
 In 30 BC it became part of the emperor Augustus's standing army.
 It continued in existence into the 4th century.
 A Legio VI fought in the Roman Republican civil wars of the 40s and 30s BC.
 Sent to garrison the province of Judaea, it remained there for the next two centuries.

 The Legion was also known as Fidelis Constans, meaning "loyal and steadfast".
 It is unclear when this title was given, but several sources indicate that it may have been in the 1st century AD.
 The symbol for Legio VI Ferrata was the bull.
 It also carried the symbolic she-wolf with Romulus and Remus.

 History

 Under Caesar

 Raised in Cisalpine Gaul in 52 BC by Gaius Julius Caesar the Sixth Legion served with him during his tenure as governor and fought at the Siege of Alesia, before being stationed at Cabillonum (Chalon-sur-Saône) in 51 BC and then suppressing a revolt of the Carnutes at Cenabum (Orleans) in 50 BC.
 In 49 BC it was transferred to Spain to fight in the civil wars, where it earned the title "Hispaniensis" after fighting at Ilerda.

 Later seeing action at the Battle of Pharsalus in 48 BC, Julius Caesar took the 6th to Alexandria to settle the dispute in Egypt with Cleopatra.
-Alexandria was besieged, and the 6th suffered many casualties, losing approximately two-thirds of its strength.
+Alexandria was besieged, and the 6th suffered a number of casualties, losing approximately two-thirds of its strength.
 Caesar eventually triumphed when reinforcements under Mithridates of Pergamum arrived.

 Caesar took his "Veteran Sixth Legion" with him to Syria and Pontus.